 Ideal Sleep Conditions

-Complete silence is considered a necessity by some baby sleep gurus, but others believe a baby who learns to sleep despite regular noise will be a better sleeper long-term.
+Complete silence is considered a necessity by some baby sleep gurus.
+However, others believe a baby who learns to sleep despite regular noise will be a better sleeper long-term.
 Parents can try a lullaby CD or similar white-noise machine that shuts off after 15 to 20 minutes.
 Allowing sounds to play for the duration of a baby’s sleep period can result in the baby waking as soon as silence occurs.

 A baby should be dressed comfortably and allowed to sleep in a room that is neither hot nor cold.
 To prevent sudden infant death syndrome or SIDS, a baby should be in a sleeper or well-fitting pajama.
 Covering the infant with blankets or keeping the room too hot can increase the risk of SIDS.